XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/sim_data_func.rst

 The function **sim_data_func** outputs a dictionary including response variable y, scalar variable z and sequence (genotypes) data X.

+- **y**: An array The response variable.
+When the type of output data is "survival", output y is an n*2 array that consists:

+1. The minimum of the survival time and censoring time.

+2. The event indicator.

-- **X**: a matrix representing the sequence data, with the number of rows equal to the number of samples.
+- **X**: A matrix representing the sequence data, with the number of rows equal to the number of samples.

-- **y**: an array representing the response variables.
+- **location**: A list defining the sampling sites of the sequence (genotypes) data.

-- **Z**: a matrix representing the scalar covariates, with the number of rows equal to the number of samples.
+- **Z**: A matrix representing the scalar covariates, with the number of rows equal to the number of samples.

-- **location**: a list defining the sampling sites of the sequence (genotypes) data.

 Examples
 -------------